Kents Bank Grange over Sands

-The pretty village of Kents Bank is the setting for Lothlorien holiday cottage.
+The pretty and charming village of Kents Bank is the setting for Lothlorien holiday cottage.

 This Grange-over-Sands holiday accommodation is situated on the edge of the ever-changing sands of Morecambe Bay.